algosup/2022-2023-project-2-santa-time-Project-6-group/documents/functional.md

 <br>

 When the user arrives on the website, he's on the index.html page.
-Here, he will get to know the page with the instructions for the address, the countdown and the map.
+Here, he will get to know the page with the instructions for the address, the countdown[^countdown] and the map.

 <br>